darrellbrown-cloud/cloudops-monitoring-incident-response/README.md

 Completed core AWS build.

 SNS email subscriptions were created, but confirmation emails were delayed or not received during testing.
 The issue was documented as part of the troubleshooting process.
-Paste